FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Description: The full bibliographic citation for this related publication.
 - id_type
   - Type: string
-  - Description: The type of digital identifier used for this publication (e.g., Digital Object Identifier (DOI)).
+  - Description: The type of digital identifier used for this publication, e.g., Digital Object Identifier, DOI.
 - id_number
   - Type: string
-  - Description: 'The identifier for the selected ID type.'
+  - Description: The identifier for the selected ID type.
 - url
   - Type: string
-  - Description: 'Link to the publication web page (e.g., journal article page, archive record page, or other).
+  - Description: Link to the publication web page, e.g., journal article page, archive record page, or other.

 ### Keyword